grafana/mimir/docs/configuration/config-file-reference.md

 # service(s).
 [server: <server_config>]

-# The distributor_config configures the Mimir distributor.
+# The distributor_config configures the distributor.
 [distributor: <distributor_config>]

-# The querier_config configures the Mimir querier.
+# The querier_config configures the querier.
 [querier: <querier_config>]

-# The ingester_client_config configures how the Mimir distributors connect to
+# The ingester_client_config configures how the distributors connect to the
-# the ingesters.
+# ingesters.
 [ingester_client: <ingester_client_config>]

-# The ingester_config configures the Mimir ingester.
+# The ingester_config configures the ingester.
 [ingester: <ingester_config>]

 # The flusher_config configures the WAL flusher target, used to manually run
 # one-time flushes when scaling down ingesters.
 [flusher: <flusher_config>]

-# The storage_config configures where Mimir stores the data (chunks storage
+# The storage_config configures where the data is stored (chunks storage
 # engine).
 [storage: <storage_config>]

-# The chunk_store_config configures how Mimir stores the data (chunks storage
+# The chunk_store_config configures how the data is stored (chunks storage
 # engine).
 [chunk_store: <chunk_store_config>]

-# The limits_config configures default and per-tenant limits imposed by Mimir
+# The limits_config configures default and per-tenant limits imposed by services
-# services (ie. distributor, ingester, ...).
+# (ie. distributor, ingester, ...).
 [limits: <limits_config>]

-# The frontend_worker_config configures the worker - running within the Mimir
+# The frontend_worker_config configures the worker - running within the querier
-# querier - picking up and executing queries enqueued by the query-frontend or
+# - picking up and executing queries enqueued by the query-frontend or
 # query-scheduler.
 [frontend_worker: <frontend_worker_config>]

-# The query_frontend_config configures the Mimir query-frontend.
+# The query_frontend_config configures the query-frontend.
 [frontend: <query_frontend_config>]

-# The query_range_config configures the query splitting and caching in the Mimir
+# The query_range_config configures the query splitting and caching in the
 # query-frontend.
 [query_range: <query_range_config>]

-# The table_manager_config configures the Mimir table-manager.
+# The table_manager_config configures the table-manager.
 [table_manager: <table_manager_config>]

 # The blocks_storage_config configures the blocks storage.